 Emergency lighting turns on automatically by a back-up battery.
 These are generally low voltage and are made up of several incandescent lamps.
 The equipment and lighting is usually positioned where light is needed most in an emergency, for example towards fire exits.
 They can be incorporated with emergency floor lighting as well as illuminated signs, giving real-time evacuation information.

-If you would like a quote on the maintenance & service of your emergency system just email your enquiry or call us direct.
+If you would like a quote on the maintenance & service of your emergency system please get in touch.

 Emergency lighting is required in all premises where people are employed.